Tanz0rz/haxe-fmod/README.md

 The officially supported FMOD Engine version is 2.03.12.
 Other versions **may work fine**, but I have not tested them.

-Importantly, this library comes pre-bundled with HashLink binaries (hdlls) for FMOD Engine version 2.03.12.
+This library comes pre-bundled with HashLink binaries (hdlls) for FMOD Engine version 2.03.12.

 If you use a different FMOD Engine version and want HashLink builds, you **must** compile the hdll for your platform from source against your installed version of the FMOD Engine: